 Schumann / Liszt

 In January 2016, a pianist friend made an enthusiastic recommendation to watch out for an Italian pianist she knew and met: Beatrice Rana (*1993).
-An opportunity to meet that artist came a few months later, when Beatrice Rana played in Baden/CH on 2016-04-01—in a recital that I reviewed in my blog.
-That blog post also has biographical information on the artist, more can also be found on the Italian Wikipedia site.
+An opportunity to meet that artist came a few months later, when Beatrice Rana played in Baden/CH on 2016-04-01.
+That concert review post also has biographical information on the artist.
+More can also be found on the Italian Wikipedia site.
 I also did a review in German for Bachtrack on that 2016 recital.
-Half a year ago I had the opportunity to review another one of her concert appearances, this time with the Orchestra dell’Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano, in Lugano, on 2017-05-07.
+Half a year ago I had the opportunity to review another one of her concert appearances.
+This was with the Orchestra dell’Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano, in Lugano, on 2017-05-07.
 Reviews can be found both in my blog, as well as (shorter, in German) on Bachtrack.

 Schumann: Blumenstück in D♭ major, op.19